 Indicator light 10A: illuminates steadily at 800 rpm before intervention of the rev limiter.

-Indicator light 10A on steadily + 10B: illuminate steadily 400 rpm before intervention of the rev limiter.
+Indicator lights 10A + 10B: illuminate steadily 400 rpm before intervention of the rev limiter.

-Indicator light 10A + 10B flashing + 10C: start flashing when the rev limiter is reached.
+Indicator lights 10A + 10B + 10C: start flashing when the rev limiter is reached.